Caring For Pet Degus

 All members of the herd have specific roles when raising babies.
 Some act as sentinels, others act as babysitters.
 Dad is very interactive with his youngsters.
 Population growth is controlled by predation, environment conditions and food availability.

 Sleeping habits and activity level: Degus are busy and extremely active, animals.
 They are naturally crepuscular, meaning that they seem to be more active primarily during twilight; the period immediately after the sun comes up and before the sun goes completely down.
-However, they tend to be more a bit diurnal and sometimes nocturnal when housed in a stress free, captive environment.
+However, when housed in a stress free, captive environment and kept as pets they will readily adapt to their environment.
+Well socialized pets usually develop habits that tend to be similar to other diurnal animals but some still prefer to live a crepuscular or nocturnal lifestyle.

 Appearance: The Degu's appearance is a little hard to describe.
 In a lot of ways, it looks like an overgrown gerbil crossed with a pudgy little squirrel.